FITFUNS/oasis_editor_manual/docs/user-manual/graphics/physical-rendering/index.md

 ## Fundamental Principles

 Below, we'll try and summarize the basic principles behind how physically based shaders calculate the lighting.
-In the next sections we'll cover in more detail the specifics of how physically based rendering can be used with in PlayCanvas.
+In the next sections we'll cover in more detail the specifics of how physically based rendering can be used with in OasisW.

 ## Diffuse & Specular